Counselling is a type of talking therapy that allows a person to talk about their problems and feelings in a confidential and dependable environment.

 A good counsellor will focus on you and listen without judging or criticising you.
-They may help you find out about how you could deal with your problems, but they should not tell you what to do.
+They may help you find out about how you could deal with your problems, but they shouldn't tell you what to do.

 For counselling to be effective, you need to build a trusting and safe relationship with your counsellor.
-If you feel that you and your counsellor are not getting on, or that you are not getting the most out of your sessions, you should discuss this with your counsellor.
+If you feel that you and your counsellor aren't getting on, or that you're not getting the most out of your sessions, you should discuss this with them, or you can look for another counsellor.

-If you are seeing an NHS counsellor who is attached to your GP surgery, your GP may be able to arrange for you to see another NHS counsellor.
+If you're seeing an NHS counsellor attached to your GP surgery, your GP may be able to arrange for you to see another NHS counsellor.
 Alternatively, you could pay to see a private counsellor.
-Many counsellors and counselling organisations offer a sliding scale of fees, where the more sessions you have, the cheaper it becomes.
+Many counsellors and counselling organisations offer a sliding scale of fees where the more sessions you have, the cheaper it becomes.

 As counselling involves talking about sensitive issues and revealing personal thoughts and feelings, your counsellor should be experienced and professionally qualified.

 Different healthcare professionals may be trained in counselling or qualified to provide psychological therapies.
 These include:

 - counsellors – trained to provide counselling to help you cope better with your life and any issues you have

 - clinical and counselling psychologists – healthcare professionals who specialise in assessing and treating mental health conditions using evidence-based psychological therapies